d2l-ai/d2l-en/chapter_optimization/adadelta.md

                {'rho': 0.9}, data_iter, feature_dim);
 ```

-For a concise implementation we simply use the `adadelta` algorithm from the `Trainer` class.
+For a concise implementation we simply use the Adadelta algorithm from high-level APIs.
 This yields the following one-liner for a much more compact invocation.

 ```{.python .input}
 #@tab mxnet